conorhamill36/paper_title_creator/README.md

 - [x] Implement benchmarking of a model's ability to get the years and first author from a paper
   - [ ] Extend the test set to more papers
 - [ ] Implement using uv package management
+- [ ] Implement logging with a proper package, e.g. loguru
 - [ ] More secure way of reading in API key
 - [ ] Using NLP package like NLTK/spaCy to offer offline way of parsing papers
 - [ ] Additional command line arguments: